bitcoinwords/bitcoinwords.github.io/_posts/2020-06-08-mining-for-the-streets.md

 I feel it's important here to note the distinction between non-KYC and anonymous.

-<u><i>**Buying something without doing full KYC does not necessarily mean remaining fully anonymous.
-In my opinion, the most important thing is to keep your name, photo ID, date of birth, social security number, and bank account information off an easily requested database of users, such as one necessarily held by the most used Bitcoin exchanges today.**</u></i>
+<u>**_Buying something without doing full KYC does not necessarily mean remaining fully anonymous.
+In my opinion, the most important thing is to keep your name, photo ID, date of birth, social security number, and bank account information off an easily requested database of users, such as one necessarily held by the most used Bitcoin exchanges today._**</u>

 Often these exchanges are favored for their convenience and ease of use.
 I'll skip the whole no KYC only spiel, and assume if you are still reading it's because you understand why it is important.